 Note 1: In very few cases, the owner may not notice a performance improvement over a system using brand new spark plugs and other new ignition components.
 However, over time, as spark plugs and other components degrade from use and age, performance will not drop off nearly as quickly with the Winterburn CDi.
 Spark plugs last at least 5 times longer and won't foul, while high voltage insulation is protected better than with the standard Kettering system or points replacement modules.

 Note 2: The Winterburn CD ignition will complement your existing ignition system components and accomplish all of the above (in most cases, see note 1) with a spark superior to that found on modern cars, but it can't compensate for already failing ignition components (such as plug wires) or a worn out distributor.

 Note 3: Failure to follow directions during installation can result in damage to the switch on the CDI.
 If the supplied instructions are followed and warnings heeded, this cannot happen and the switch will last indefinitely.

-The current price per unit (as of February 2018) is $425 Canadian (approximately $335USD as of late Feb 2018 with current exchange rate).
+The current price per unit (as of Dec 2018) is $445 Canadian (approximately $340USD).
 I build these units in small batches of 5, and as such, there may be a short wait before more become available.
 You can reserve from the next batch with no down payment if you don't mind waiting.
 Each unit has a 25 month warranty.